melikootje/Gameboy-Cartplay-Android/README.md

 # Gameboy Cartplay

 A modern Android app for managing Game Boy and Game Boy Advance cartridges with direct emulator integration.
+This project is partially vibecoded by the means of AI.

 ## Overview